-Plans were to create an area to pause and appreciate the beauty of creation and to thank God for His blessings.
+Prayer plans were to create an area to pause and appreciate the beauty of creation and to thank God for His blessings.
 A quiet place to reflect, pray, and listen like Elijah, for His "... still small voice."
 1 Kings 19: 12

 Special inscribed bricks in memory of or in honor of loved ones, organizations or events surround the fountain.
 New bricks with your choice of inscriptions may be ordered by contacting us through the church office.
-All proceeds help to pay our mortgage.
+All proceeds help to pay our church mortgage.

 In the summer of 2020 new bricks were ordered to be displayed in the prayer garden or to be carried home by the donors.
 Special thanks to all donors whom by their generous monetary gifts of donating new bricks, are also helping to reduce the church mortgage.
 May you be blessed on your own visits to the garden to ponder, pray... or to help maintain and keep the area beautiful.
 To God be the glory!